quixio/quix-docs/docs/cli/overview.md

 * Deployments
 * Topics
 * Users

+There are some Quix Cloud functionaly that is only available from the CLI currently, such as:

+* Permissions - Management of user permissions against the resources
+* Auditing - Users auditing data

 With the utility commands you can do things such as check your status, update the CLI, check version, use interactive help, and manage contexts (the environment the CLI is connected to).